-- (1) The exact boundary of the tract of land being subdivided, showing clearly the disposition of all portions of the tract. - (2) The lines and names of all streets, alley lines, lot lines, lot and block numbers, building setback lines, easements, reservations, on-site demolition landfills and areas dedicated to

-- (3) Sufficient data to determine readily and reproduce accurately on the ground the location, bearing and length of every street and alley line, lot line, building line, easements required under this chapter or of record in the county or ascertainable by physical inspection of the property, and boundary lines of reserved or dedicated areas.
+- (1) The exact boundary of the tract of land being subdivided, showing clearly the disposition of all portions of the tract. - (2) The lines and names of all streets, alley lines, lot lines, lot and block numbers, building setback lines, easements, reservations, on-site demolition landfills and areas dedicated to public purpose, with notes stating their purposes. - (a) Also, the plat for all lots subject to flooding shall include a statement as follows: "This lot is subject to flooding during heavy rainfall, and the construction of buildings or structures below the stormwater protection elevation of is prohibited, as further described by section 20-25(f) of the Charlotte Subdivision Ordinance." - (b) Plats for multiple lots may include the stormwater protection elevations in tabular form. - (c) In areas where the floodway regulations are applicable, the following statement shall be inscribed on the plat: "Any construction or use within the areas delineated as floodway fringe district boundary line and floodway district encroachment line is subject to the restrictions imposed by the floodway regulations." - (d) Any amendment to a previously approved final plat must note in writing on the amended plat the nature and extent of the changes and the deed or plat book and page number where previously recorded. - (3) Sufficient data to determine readily and reproduce accurately on the ground the location, bearing and length of every street and alley line, lot line, building line, easements required under this chapter or of record in the county or ascertainable by physical inspection of the property, and boundary lines of reserved or dedicated areas.
 All linear dimensions shall be in feet and hundredths thereof.
 The maximum allowable error of linear closure shall not be in excess of 1:10,000.
 In closed traverses, the sum of the measured angles shall vary with the theoretical sum by a difference not greater than an average of 7.5 seconds per angle, or the sum of the total shall not differ from the theoretical sum by more than 90 seconds, whichever is smaller. - (4) As-built drawings and plans of all water system, sewer system, and storm drainage system facilities.
 Such plans should show all easements and/or rights-of-way to demonstrate that the facilities are properly placed.
-These drawings need not be placed on the final plat but must be submitted at the time of the request for final plat approval or release of any surety for required improvements, whichever comes later. - (5) The name of the township in which the subdivision is located, the name of the subdivision, the name of the owner, the name, registration number and seal of the registered surveyor under whose supervision the plat was prepared, the date of the plat and a north point oriented as per state statutes, and a small vicinity map showing the location of the subdivision with respect to adjacent streets and properties. - (6) The accurate location of monuments which must be established along the rear property lines of lots with a minimum of two per map including coordinates computed from the North Carolina Plane Rectangular Coordinate System as extended there from.
-Design and materials shall be in accordance with the standard detail contained in the Charlotte-Mecklenburg Land Development Standards Manual.
+These drawings need not be placed on the final plat but must be submitted at the time of the request for final plat approval or release of any surety for required improvements, whichever comes later. - (5) The name of the township in which the subdivision is located, the name of the subdivision, the name of the owner, the name, registration number and seal of the registered surveyor

+- under whose supervision the plat was prepared, the date of the plat and a north point oriented as per state statutes, and a small vicinity map showing the location of the subdivision with respect to adjacent streets and properties. - (6) The accurate location of monuments which must be established along the rear property lines of lots with a minimum of two per phase including coordinates computed from the North Carolina Plane Rectangular Coordinate System as extended there from.
+Design and materials shall be in accordance with the standard detail contained in the Charlotte Land Development Standards Manual.